-The first cost that you are going to come across when you are buying a property to let is the cost of the property itself.
-This will usually be the main cost of the whole project and so you will likely have already considered it.
+The first cost that you will come across when you are buying a property to let is the cost of the property itself.
+This will usually be the main cost of the whole project, and so you will likely have already considered it.
 You have a few options here, depending on your financial situation.
-Some landlords choose to take out a second mortgage while others invest their own cash in the property.
+Some landlords choose to take out a second mortgage while others invest their cash in the property.

-If you are going to become a landlord in the UK it would be a wise idea to make sure you have landlord insurance.
-This kind of insurance will protect your property when you have tenants inside and make sure that you do not lose money should anything go wrong.
+If you are going to become a landlord in the UK, it would be a wise idea to make sure you have landlord insurance.
+This kind of insurance will protect your property when you have tenants inside and ensure that you do not lose money should anything go wrong.

-As with other insurance products, there are a growing range of national and regional price comparison sites that can help you compare landlord insurance quotes online.
+As with other insurance products, a growing range of national and regional price comparison sites can help you compare landlord insurance quotes online.

 Furnishing the Property

-Another cost that you are going to encounter when you are becoming a landlord is the cost of furnishing the property.
+Another cost that you are going to encounter when you become a landlord is the cost of furnishing the property.
 You will need to pay for everything from the beds in the property to the appliances and décor.
-You can save some money by offering the property on an unfurnished basis but this could reduce the cost of rent so this is something to consider.
+You can save some money by offering the property on an unfurnished basis, but this could reduce the cost of rent, so this is something to consider.

 Additional Maintenance Costs

-Now that you know about the cost associated with becoming a landlord, you can make sure that you are ready for this new project.
-Make sure that you invest your money in a property that people aren’t going to want to live in and you should be able to make a reasonable amount of money.
-This can be quite an expensive project but once you start earning that monthly rent, you will find that the payout outweighs the initial investment.
+Now that you know about the cost of becoming a landlord, you can make sure that you are ready for this new project.
+Make sure that you invest your money in a property that people aren’t going to want to live in, and you should be able to make a reasonable amount of money.
+This can be quite an expensive project, but once you start earning that monthly rent, you will find that the payout outweighs the initial investment.